First Year Scholarships

 The following scholarships represent a sample of academic merit scholarships awarded to incoming first year students based on grade point average, class rank, standardized test scores or similar criteria.
 In most instances, no additional application is required.
 In some cases, a limited number of awards is available.

-PLEASE APPLY TO MSU BY NOVEMBER 1 OF YOUR SENIOR YEAR OF HIGH SCHOOL TO BE FULLY CONSIDERED FOR THE AWARDS LISTED BELOW.
+PLEASE APPLY TO MSU NO LATER THAN NOVEMBER 1 OF YOUR SENIOR YEAR OF HIGH SCHOOL TO BE FULLY CONSIDERED FOR THE AWARDS LISTED BELOW.
 Follow this link for a full list of merit-based scholarships.
-The Honors College will be using the new MSU Scholarships system.

 All Honors College scholarships require good standing in the Honors College in order to be renewed, if applicable.

 Awarded to a select set of Michigan resident Honors College invitees; $5,000 annually; eight semesters.

 Honors College Distinction Scholarship